Atos20/OM-comp-challenge-1/README.md

 ## Reflection
 ###
 +Animal hospital is the product of [Orlando Murcio](https://www.github.com/atos20) and it is the first solo project as a deliverable for Module 1 at the Turing School of Software and Design.
-It's an exercise that focused primarily on HTML and CSS concepts.
+It is an exercise that focused primarily on HTML and CSS concepts.

 ### Future Goals
-As I worked on this project I was exposed to more ideas from users and doctor's and I believe that more features could be added to ameliorate the user experience.
+As I worked on this project I was exposed to more ideas from users and doctors and I believe that more features could be added to ameliorate the user experience.
 There is more work to be done about defining more what kind of information can be provided to the public so that information is clear and satisfies the needs of the clients and doctors.

 Technically speaking,  I believe that the CSS file can be refactored so it looks cleaner and less repetitive.
 I also think that the HTML file could have been structured better and that the name classes could haven been defined better.
 As a software developer I am always looking for ways to become more productive and I believe that this project has created a foundation for how I will structure the HTML and CSS files.